 - During a press conference on military technology he jokingly admitted they were building Iron Man

-- Speaking of heads of state, Obama isn't the only one — King Abdullah II of Jordan is an acknowledged fan of Star Trek, and guest-starred on Star Trek: Voyager when he was still a prince.
+- King Abdullah II of Jordan is an acknowledged fan of Star Trek, and guest-starred on Star Trek: Voyager when he was still a prince.
 Later, when Michael Bay was going to film Revenge of the Fallen in Jordan, he ordered 38 military helicopters to transport the equipment to Petra, allowing the film crew those overhead shots of the same ruins that appeared in Indiana Jones and the Last Crusade.
 Turns out His Majesty is a big fan of Transformers and loves the franchise.

 - King Abdullah has recently announced the creation of a Star Trek theme park to be built in his country, which he will be funding.